Hadith 27 & 28 — The Inner Compass and the Outer Path

 Second: "Sin is what wavers in your soul and you would hate for people to find out about it."

-After defining righteousness, the Prophet ﷺ defines sin.
-And look at the definition: not a list of acts.
+Look at this definition: not a list of acts.
 Not a legal code.
-He defined sin by what it does inside you.
+The Prophet ﷺ defined sin by what it does inside you.

 Sin is mā ḥāka fī nafsik — what wavers, what scratches, what agitates in your soul.
-The Arabic word ḥāka is used for a branch rubbing back and forth against a wall.
-It is the feeling of something that does not sit right, that keeps coming back, that you cannot quite ignore.
+The Arabic ḥāka is used for a branch rubbing back and forth against a wall.
+Something that does not sit right, that keeps coming back, that you cannot ignore.

-And then he adds the second sign: you would hate for people to find out about it.
-If you are doing something in private and the thought of someone walking in on you makes your stomach drop — that is the sign.
-Allah placed that alarm system inside every believer.
+Then the second sign: you would hate for people to find out about it.
+If you are doing something in private and the thought of someone walking in on you makes your stomach drop — that is the alarm Allah placed in every believer.
 It is a gift.
 Do not override it.

 Allah says: